Ikouemo/ZeroClassGenerator/README.md

 ```
 ZeroClassGenerator/
 ├── .gitignore
-├── ClassGenerator.pro  # Qt project configuration file used by qmake, the build system that comes with Qt.
-It tells qmake how to build your application — which source files, headers, libraries, and modules to include.
+├── ClassGenerator.pro                   # Qt project configuration file (used by qmake.
-├── main.cpp  # Program entry point, launches the main window.
+├── main.cpp                             # Program entry point.
 ├── MainWindow.cpp / MainWindow.hpp      # inherits from `QWidget`.
 Allows you to configure and generate the class.
 ├── SecondWindow.cpp / SecondWindow.hpp  # inherits from `QDialog`.
 Displays the generated code with the option to save it.
 ├── RRADME.md